SAP-samples/btp-build-resilient-apps/tutorials/06-ConfigureCAPApp/README.md

 ## Introduction

-Clone a Node.js application utilizing the SAP Cloud Application Programming Model (CAP) in SAP Business Application Studio and deploy it to SAP BTP, Cloud Foundry Runtime.
+Deploy a ready-to-use Node.js application utilizing the SAP Cloud Application Programming Model (CAP) to SAP BTP, Cloud Foundry Runtime using SAP Business Application Studio.

+*Please note that this tutorial is based on using SAP Business Application Studio.
+While the steps are similar if you prefer to use Visual Studio Code, we recommend using SAP Business Application Studio for this type of application due to its use of the SAP Cloud Connector, which cannot be accessed outside of SAP BTP.
+Keep in mind that without SAP Business Application Studio, running the application locally in your IDE will not be possible as the SAP S/4HANA APIs accessed through the SAP Cloud Connector are not reachable.*

 ### Clone the existing application in SAP Business Application Studio

-*If you prefer to work with Visual Studio code, the steps are almost identical.
-We'd recommend to use SAP Business Application Studio for this kind of application because of the usage of SAP Cloud Connector which is not reachable by design outside of SAP BTP.
-If you'd like to run the application locally in your IDE, you won't be able to do that straight forward without SAP Business Application Studio.*
----
 1. Open the SAP BTP Cockpit: <https://cockpit.eu10.hana.ondemand.com/cockpit/>
 2. Navigate to the subaccount you want to deploy the application to.
    ![Open SAP Business Application Studio](./images/open_subaccount.png)